BBOFY/Image-to-ASCII_converter/README.md

 There must be exactly one `--image <path>` xor `--image-random` command and at most one `--table <table>` xor `--custom-table <table>` command.
 Since type of output is not mandatory command, it can miss out.
 But then the image will not go through conversion for optimization, since the resulting image cannot be seen in any way.

-If multiple output commands are specified, multiple same images can be output to console.
+If multiple output console commands are specified, multiple same images will output to console.

 If no table is specified, Bourke table will be used as default.

+Be aware, bigger images (400x400 pixels and above), or with too many filters, could take some time to process, counting in minutes.